GeekTrainer/js-basics-1/functions-methods/README.md

 ### Function body

-Here you define what the task the function should carry out.
+Here you define what task the function should carry out.
 A function may or may not return something.
-If a function does return something then the keyword `return`.
+If a function does return something then the keyword `return` is used.
 The `return` keyword expects a value or reference of what's being returned like so:

 ```javascript
 return myVariable;